 Those registered for Third Form entry will come to us either through Common Entrance (through the Independent Schools Examination Board, ISEB), where their schools prepare them to do so, or they will sit our own entrance examinations in English, maths and science in the January/February before entry in the September.
 Third Form practice papers can be downloaded below.
 We always request a reference from a pupil’s current school.

 For Sixth Form entry, the minimum requirement for pupils who are applying to join the College for their Sixth Form education is 16 points at GCSE.
-(A* = 4, A = 3, B = 2 and C = 1).
-Pupils will need a minimum of grade B in their chosen AS / A Level subjects.
+(Grade 9=5 points, A*/8 = 4, A/7 = 3, B/6 = 2 and C/5 = 1).
+Pupils will need a minimum of grade B in their chosen A Level subjects with an A grade preferred for certain subjects.
+Further details can be viewed in the 'Senior School Curriculum' booklet.
 Following registration we will request a reference from the pupil’s present school to include mock and / or predicted GCSE grades.
 A place may then be offered on the understanding that the pupil meets the minimum points requirement at GCSE.

 A number of overseas pupils join Denstone for their GCSE and A level education, and we usually encourage applicants to come to us via an education agency based in their home country.
 The agency will then administer the examination and assessment process, although the papers are provided and marked by us.
 This makes the whole process easier for overseas families.
 Further information specific to our overseas pupils can be found on the overseas applicants page and in the overseas applicant information booklet.